 Matt Landau That's insane.
 And the premise of your livelihood all this hard work just being flushed down the drain.

 Dana Lubner It really was.

 Matt Landau What did that feel like?

 Dana Lubner It felt personal on a deep level.
-Running a business with family is really hard.
+Running a vacation rental business with family is really hard.
 You put your blood, sweat, and tears into it, and knowing how professional the industry has become.
 And the effort we were putting into operating in the city.
 It made me really scared to think we could lose it all just because of a few bad actors.

 Matt Landau So it was like a turning point.